ViktorBash/Banking-System-Java/README.md

     - Banker class will have more attributes/privileges
 3. Account class
     - Banking number (string)
-    - Banker/Client it belongs to
+    - Client it belongs to
     - Amount of money in the account
     - later on add recent transactions ArrayList